Fantente/PacMan/README.md

 * Kian has turned the r,l,d,u to ArrowRight,ArrowLeft,ArrowDown,ArrowUp `good`
   * `problem` ArrowDown stops the motion, continues down on a consequent ArrowLeft
     * The problem was that the above described array element was missing a , `solved`
+* We discovered that our direction change model does not allow change of direction along a straing line.

+Homework

+* Define `all` the missing corrsings `km`
+* We need also line definition which allows up/down or left/right along the full length of a vertical or horizontal corridor `km`
+  * Another array or a 3rd element in the coordinates `km`

 ### 13 March